Skip to main content Skip to main navigation

 Use your offset account

-Our variable loan lets you add an offset account^^, which means you'll only pay interest on the loan balance minus the funds in the offset.
+Our variable loan lets you link up to 10 offset accounts^^, which means you'll only pay interest on the loan balance minus the funds in your combined offsets.

 Other tools and resources